lucdalton/node-text-match/readme.md

 ['AND', 'OR', 'NOT', 'WITHIN', 'MATCH', 'EXACT']
 ```

-As well as a type field, a query object will contain either 1 or to 'arg' fields, and no other fields.
+As well as a type field, a query object will contain either 1 or 2 'arg' fields.

 Some examples of query objects:
 ```javascript